 Our Competitive Eclipse Teams (U9-U19)

-Our competitive Eclipse teams in the U9 through U19 age groups are determined via a tryout process that takes place in May each year.
+Our competitive Eclipse teams in the U9 through U19 age groups are determined via a tryout process that takes place in April and May each year.
 Once teams are selected and registered, players will compete with their Eclipse team June-November and then return for our Spring Program March-May prior to tryouts the following year.
 During the June-November season, players have the opportunity to participate in three practices each week.
 Depending on the age and competitive level of the team, a team will play 2-7 tournaments and 8-12 non-tournament games per season, most of which will take place in Cal North fall competitive leagues.
 Teams may also participate in several “variety” events during the season, which can include indoor soccer games and beach soccer trips.
-During the winter, Eclipse teams have the option to participate in indoor soccer and/or futsal leagues.
+During the winter, Eclipse teams have the option to participate in indoor soccer and/or futsal leagues, or individual players can participate in our Eclipse Winter Program.

 At Eclipse, we have created a unique program that allows players and families a wide range of opportunities to play yet also have flexibility to play other sports and enjoy family time.
 The program was created based on years of research into theories of how to properly develop athletes and how to also keep them safe from the high risks of overuse injuries and physical/mental burnout.